Illtyd Buller Pole-Evans

-Illtyd Buller Pole-Evans CMG (3 September 1879 – 16 October 1968) was a Welsh-born South African botanist.
+Illtyd Buller Pole-Evans (3 September 1879 – 16 October 1968) was a Welsh-born South African botanist.
 Sometimes his first name is spelled Iltyd.

 Biography

 Pole-Evans was born in Llanmaes in the Vale of Glamorgan, the son of an Anglican clergyman, Daniel Evans and Caroline Jane Pole.
 He was educated at the University College of South Wales and Monmouthshire, receiving a BSc in 1903 and going on to Cambridge where he studied mycology and plant pathology under Harry Marshall Ward FRS, obtaining an MA in 1905.

 Pole-Evans was appointed as mycologist and plant pathologist, and joined Burtt Davy in the newly established Transvaal Department of Agriculture.
 Although having the most rudimentary laboratory facilities, Pole-Evans implemented a research program and started producing a steady flow of published work.
 He assumed charge of the Division of Mycology and Plant Pathology in 1912, which later became part of the Division of Botany and Plant Pathology.

 After settling in Pretoria, Pole-Evans turned his attention to the rich flora of his adopted country and singled out the Aloes for special attention.
 He amassed a collection of great value and established the plants on the grounds of the Division.
 Some new Aloe species were described by him in the Trans.
 Roy.
 Soc.
 S. Afr. of 1915 and 1917.

 In 1916 an outbreak of citrus canker threatened to bring down the citrus industry in the Transvaal.
 Pole-Evans orchestrated a drastic program that called for the complete eradication of infected orchards and nurseries.
 This timely intervention saved the industry.

 During his travels throughout southern Africa, he collected photographs and data on the major vegetation types of the region.
 This resulted in a preliminary account entitled "The Plant Geography of South Africa", in which he recognised 19 botanical regions, each with distinctive ecological characteristics.
 His classification, with its accompanying 1:3,000,000 vegetation map, remained the standard reference work until replaced by Acocks' system in 1953.
 He initiated the Botanical Survey Advisory Committee which led to the serial publication of the Botanical Survey Memoirs, first appearing in 1919.
 He also introduced the Flowering Plants of South Africa in 1920 and Bothalia in 1921.